GeoNet/help/data-changes/location-codes.md

 # Location codes change

 This document provides details of a number of corrections applied to miniseed data and associated metadata between June and October 2021.
 Those have been applied to correctly label the location code of strong motion (SM) instruments part of the GeoNet national network for instrument changes that occurred between 2011 and 2020.
-The change was applied to data and metadata from 27 seismic stations.
+The change was applied to both data and metadata from 27 seismic stations.

 You might be impacted by this change if you:
 - have a local copy of our data and/or metadata that is not up to date;
 - are using a derived data product that may present a mismatch with the metadata (e.g. seismic pick label on a strong motion derived dataset)

+This type of archive change will still be carried out in the future as the need arises although to much smaller extent.

+_NB: This type of change in the archive only affects stream names: file headers only are modified_

 ## Background
 A 2 character _location code_ is used to uniquely identify different data streams at a single station.
 These identifiers are commonly used to logically separate multiple instruments or sensor sets at a single station.

 The International convention for miniseed format naming is available at [this link from the IRIS website](https://ds.iris.edu/ds/nodes/dmc/data/formats/seed/).
-The GeoNet seismic stations Location codes naming convention is documented on [the GeoNet website](https://www.geonet.org.nz/data/supplementary/channels) with further details provided on the [GeoNet metadata repository](https://github.com/GeoNet/delta/blob/main/docs/SEISMIC_SITE_NAMING_CONVENTIONS.md).
+The GeoNet seismic stations Location codes naming convention is documented in [the GeoNet website](https://www.geonet.org.nz/data/supplementary/channels) with further details provided on the [GeoNet metadata repository](https://github.com/GeoNet/delta/blob/main/docs/SEISMIC_SITE_NAMING_CONVENTIONS.md).

 Based on these nomenclature conventions:
 - All GeoNet strong motion sensors have a location code `2?`